SamuraiWriter7/consciousness-circle-metadata-specification-v0.1/README.md

 ## Schema

-The current machine-readable schema is located at:
+The original v0.1-style machine-readable schema is located at:

 ```text
 schemas/consciousness-circle-metadata.schema.json